-The position of the write-protect switch on the 4mm tape cartridge determines when you can write to the tape (see Figure 3 on page 23).
+The position of the write-protect switch on the 4-mm tape cartridge determines when you can write to the tape.

-- When the switch is set to the right 1, data can be written to and read from the tape. - When the switch is set to the left 2, data can only be read.
+- When the switch is set to the right, data can be written to and read from the tape. - When the switch is set to the left, data can only be read.